ant-media/ant-media-documentation/docs/get-started/sample-tools-and-applications.md

 WebRTC Multitrack Player is available in **Enterprise Edition**.

+In this sample, you can play the multiple tracks coming in the main track.
+Suppose there are two subtracks available in the main track, and only one needs to be played at a time; then only one can be selected to play and one will be disabled.
+The track can be enabled/diabled on the fly as well.

 The file is located at `/usr/local/antmedia/webapps/LiveApp/multitrackplayer.html`

 ## 8. WebRTC Publish with WhiteBoard